 An additional benefit is that it simplifies the login process.
 While it may seem to be more complicated to have to input more than one authentication factor, it actually tends to make it easier.
 Essentially, multi-factor authentication can do away with the need to devise long, complex passwords to keep an account secure.
 A passcode combined with a PIN and/or fingerprint scan can eliminate the need for a long, unwieldly password, and even though the process adds extra steps, each step is itself very simple to perform.

-With an Office 365 Business-level subscription, you get a few version of Azure multi-factor authentication, so it definitely makes sense to use it!
-Note that in order to set this up on Office 365, you need to be a global admin, so make sure you have this authority before you start.
+With a Microsoft 365 Business-level subscription, you get a few version of Azure multi-factor authentication, so it definitely makes sense to use it!
+Note that in order to set this up on Microsoft 365, you need to be a global admin, so make sure you have this authority before you start.
+Find out more about setting up MFA on your Microsoft account in our article her.

 Enable Multi-factor Authentication

-Before you can start setup, make sure your Office 365 subscription has multi-factor authentication enabled:
+Before you can start setup, make sure your Microsoft 365 subscription has multi-factor authentication enabled:

 1) Toggle Try the new admin centre at the top of the Home page.